GoldRenard/Program-JB/README.md

 [version]: https://api.bintray.com/packages/goldrenard/program-ab/program-ab/images/download.svg
 [download]: https://bintray.com/goldrenard/program-ab/program-ab/_latestVersion

-# Program AB
+# Program JB
 This is a fork of **Program AB** — the reference implementation of the AIML 2.0 draft specification.
 AIML is a widely adopted standard for creating chat bots and mobile virtual assistants like ALICE, Mitsuku, English Tutor, The Professor, S.U.P.E.R. and many more.

 **Program AB** was developed by Richard Wallace (contact info@alicebot.org) and first released in January, 2013.
 Following in the tradition of naming AIML interpreters after letters of the alphabet (Program B, Program D, Program N, Program O etc.), the name "AB" is intended to suggest a fresh start with AIML 2.0.

-Program AB is an experimental platform for the development of new features and serves as the reference implementation.
+This project is called **JB** because it is originally developed for **J**uniper**B**ot Discord Bot, but keeps full abstraction so it can be used anywhere.

 ## Download
 Latest Version: